stolostron/acm-aap-aas-operations/README.md

 6. Deploy Identity Configuration Management for Kubernetes.
 The IDP Config Management prereqs and postinstall instruciton can be found in the [IDP Config Management GitOps application README](./operators/identity-configuration-management-for-kubernetes/README.md).
 7. [OPTIONAL] Deploy Ansible Automation Platform to the Hub.
 The AAP prereqs and install instructions can be found in the [AAP GitOps application README](./operators/ansible-automation-platform/README.md).
 8. [OPTIONAL] Deploy RBAC configurations to the hub.
 To accomplish this, simply `oc apply -k ./gitops-applications/rbac` (after configuring your github.secret as described in the [README](./gitops-applications/rbac/README.md)).

+## Deploying ACM Applications and Policies on the Hub to Configure Managed Clusters

+Once you have a new hub online, you can start bringing managed cluster components under the ACM Hub's management.
+This will involve deploying hub-side configurations (via OpenShift GitOps) which will create ACM Applications and Policies and push configurations to the managed cluster.

+To deploy these configurations, do the following:
+1. Deploy the ACM Application channel - this construct defines a source for artifacts for an ACM application.
+In this case, the channel will point at this repository!
+This GitOps application doesn't have any prereqs, so simply `oc apply -k ./gitops-applications/acm-channel`.
+2. Deploy the ACM AAP Application itself, this references the channel you created earlier.
+This is also a simple, no-prereqs, GitOps deploy!
+Simply `oc apply -k ./gitops-applications/acm-aap-application`.  `oc label managedcluster <managed-cluster-name> ansible-automation-platform="true"` for all managed clusters you wish to deploy the AAP application to.